cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 The security control to these signature key MUST be separated from the security control of the crypto assets custodian system.
 In addition to this control, access to facilities and environments which store media containing a signature key or information required to operate the signature key MUST be restricted.
 (See: {{security-controls-on-signature-keys}})

-Furthermore, countermeasures to lost or theft for the operational device MUST be taken place if the administration or operation is executed from remote place such as out of facility.
+Furthermore, countermeasures to loss or theft for the operational device MUST be taken place if the administration or operation is executed from a remote place such as out of a facility.

 ### Operations security